-- be issued on or about August 5, 2010 in an aggregate principal amount of US\$1,000,000,000; - mature on August 5, 2020; - be issued in denominations of US\$100,000 and integral multiples of US\$1,000 in excess thereof; - bear interest at a rate of 3.875% per year, commencing on August 5, 2010 and ending on the maturity date of the notes.
+- be issued on or about August 5, 2010 in an aggregate principal amount of Ps.
+272,295,000,000; - mature on August 5, 2020; - be issued in denominations of Ps.
+50,000,000 and integral multiples of Ps.
+500,000 in excess thereof; - bear interest at a rate of 5.50% per year, commencing on August 5, 2010 and ending on the maturity date of the notes.
 Interest on the notes will be payable semi-annually on February 5 and August 5 of each year, commencing on February 5, 2011.
-Interest on the notes in respect of any period of less than one year will be computed on the basis of a 360-day year of 12, 30-day months; - pay interest to persons in whose names the notes are registered at the close of business on January 21 and July 21, as the case may be, preceding each payment date; - constitute direct, general, unconditional, unsecured and unsubordinated external indebtedness of Chile backed by the full faith and credit of Chile; - be equal in right of payment with all of Chile's present and future unsecured and unsubordinated external indebtedness; - be represented by one or more global securities in book-entry, registered form only; - be registered in the name of a nominee of DTC, and recorded on, and transferred through, the records maintained by DTC and its participants, including the depositaries for Euroclear Bank S.A./N.V., as operator of the Euroclear Clearance System plc, and Clearstream Banking, société anonyme; - not be redeemable before maturity; and - contain "collective action clauses" under which Chile may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.
+Interest on the notes in respect of any period of less than one year will be computed on the basis of a 360-day year of 12, 30-day months; - pay all amounts due in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the Chilean peso amount into U.S. dollars at the average Dólar Observado rate on the applicable Rate Calculation Date. - pay interest to persons in whose names the notes are registered at the close of business on January 21 and July 21, as the case may be, preceding each payment date; - constitute direct, general, unconditional, unsecured and unsubordinated external indebtedness of Chile backed by the full faith and credit of Chile; - be equal in right of payment with all of Chile's present and future unsecured and unsubordinated external indebtedness; - be represented by one or more global securities in book-entry, registered form only; - be registered in the name of a nominee of DTC, and recorded on, and transferred through, the records maintained by DTC and its participants, including the depositaries for Euroclear Bank S.A./N.V., as operator of the Euroclear Clearance System plc, and Clearstream Banking, société anonyme; - · not be redeemable before maturity; and contain "collective action clauses" under which Chile may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.